-During the week you will meet and learn about the various space programs, developments and research activities at the three universities and go on a tour of space agencies (ESA ESTEC, Netherlands Space Office), institutes and industry in South-Holland.
+During the week you will meet and learn about the various space programs, developments and research activities at the Leiden Delft and Erasmus universities and go on a tour of space agencies, institutes and industry in South-Holland, including (among others): ESA ESTEC, SRON, TNO, AirbusDS, SBIC, Galileo Reference Centre and off course the three universities tehmselves.
 Starting at the NL Space Campus in Noordwijk at ESA-ESTEC, the technical heart of ESA, you will tour the cities of Leiden and Delft before returning to Noordwijk.
 During the week, you will meet many experts, learn about the basics and recent developments.
 This way you can work on your team’s challenge fully prepared.

 The week also includes several fun and non-space events.
 You will get to know the other participants as well as learn about each other’s strengths, knowledge and approaches to problem solving.
 This is important because you will need to combine your strengths to work in interdisciplinary teams to solve space sector challenges that require insight and knowledge from different backgrounds.
 You will therefore grow many (soft)skills such as collaboration, communication and creative thinking.

-To stimulate team building, socialising and networking, we have included dinners on Monday, Thursday and Friday.
-These are combined with project team building, networking drinks, an activity on the beach next to ESA ESTEC, a project presentation and an open barbecue with networking possibilities at the end of the week.
+To stimulate team building, socialising and networking, we have included teambuilding, workshops and collaborative activities.
+These are combined with project team building, networking drinks, a project presentation and an open barbecue with many networking possibilities at the end of the week.

 Note: Participants will be selected on motivation and study background to have sufficient participants from the different backgrounds for the interdisciplinary projects.